MicrosoftDocs/Viva/Viva/insights/personal/reference/briefing-pause.md

 :::image type="content" source="../../Images/MyA/reference/oai-prepare-meetings-card.png" alt-text="Screenshot of the Prepare for your meetings card in the Viva Insights Outlook add-in.":::

-You might also use the reminders, calendar peek, and **My Day** panel features:
+You might also use the reminders, calendar peek, and **My Day** panel features in Outlook:

 * **Reminders** typically show up in Outlook 15 minutes before a scheduled event on your calendar.
 If there's related pre-read information, like a shared document, the reminder will show that as well.